 Why do I love playing the guitar?
 Why do we enjoy anything?
 Generally, it’s the way it makes us feel – physically, mentally, emotionally.
 My wife has a heart of gold.
 Our children are absolutely amazing.
 Summer is so enjoyable to me because in my mind it has always represented freedom (mostly from school and homework).
 Springtime is great – you know why – because it leads to summer.
-Muscle cars appeal to me because of the lines, the sound, the feel and the power.
+Muscle cars appeal to me because of the lines, the sound, the feel, and the power.
 And I love broccoli because … wait, I hate broccoli!

-Why I love playing guitar.
+Why I love playing the guitar

 I get joy just being able to kick back with a guitar in my hands.
 I find it relaxing, energizing, and entertaining.
 And after a long day playing for just a few minutes even takes away some stress.